Sewage Treatment Plant Installations by expert installers. Free no-obligation quotes.

 In the second phase, oxygen is injected into the tank stimulating bacteria growth and development, promoting aerobic digestion.
 The oxygen is normally injected using a compressor within the Sewage Treatment Plant which is super efficient using little electricity.
 This is one of the reasons that a Sewage Treatment Plant normally requires an electric connection.

 Once the purification phase is completed, which is normally managed by an internal management system.
-The treated waste flows into a separate section where gravity again separates out any residual waste.
+The treated waste for most tanks then flows into a separate section where gravity again separates out any residual waste.
+This is not the case with Graf technology.
 The previous wastewater is now purified to appropriate environmental standards, see below.
 As we have mentioned the quality of the discharge is dependent on the tank you choose

 Please see the relevant governmental guidance:

 Homeseptic is based in the New Forest in between the cities of Southampton, Salisbury, and Bournemouth.
 We are a group of friends who grew up together in the area and grew tired of the way other Drainage firms are run.
 We want to actually put the customer first and turn up to do a good job we can be proud of.
 Unfortunately, this is not the case in the market, with most companies pressuring their workers to sell unnecessary works on a visit.
 We are honest hardworking professionals, which we hope you will agree with.
 A flash sales vehicle will not show up, with an even flasher salesman, and give you a load of chat.
 Then inevitably do a terrible job.
 We will come with the job in mind and give you the best value we can in order to facilitate a quality installation.

 We cover all of Hampshire, West Sussex, Dorset, Somerset, and Wiltshire.
 Please get in touch and see what you think.

 We have a large collection of articles containing the answer to all of your questions.
 Check out our Blog Page